Getting enough sleep

 Remove computers, phones, and other gadgets.
 Put your cell phone out of your room so you won’t be tempted to use it, and so texts and calls won’t wake you.

 If these tips don’t help, tell your parents or guardians.
 You also might talk to your doctor or nurse.

 How much is enough?

 Experts say most teens need a little more than nine hours of sleep each night.
 Only a tiny number get that much, though.
 Here are some ways to see if you are getting enough sleep:

 - Do you have trouble getting up in the morning?

 - Do you have trouble focusing?

 - Do you sometimes fall asleep during class?

-If you have answered yes to these questions, check out the tips below for getting better sleep.
+If you answered yes to these questions, try using the tips above for getting better sleep.